Cellolizard/CTF-Writeups/jerseyctfII/README.md

 ### corrupted-file - 400 pts <a name="corrupted-file"></a>

-**Provided:** Can you find a way to fix our corrupted .jpg file?
+**Challenge Description:** Can you find a way to fix our corrupted .jpg file?

-**Solution:** We are provided with a photo that isn't doing so well at photo-ing in its current state.
+**Solution:** We are given a photo that isn't doing so well at photo-ing in its current state.

 Looking at the file in a hex editor, one of our group members quickly identified that the magic identification bytes at the start did not match what a JPEG should have: